avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 ## We Make a TON of Decisions Every Day

 The number of decisions we make per day has been quoted at **35,000**, or two decisions per second.
-For those who have met the current life expectancy within the US (~78), you have made a total of **996,450,000** decisions in your life so far.
+For those who have met the current life expectancy in the US (~78), you have made a total of **996,450,000** decisions in your life so far.
 The 35K per day number has been cited in multiple places, although I can't find the original study that proves it - the difficulty of measuring decisions is quite challenging.

-Even so, it's obvious in my humble opinion that we do make a large number of decisions every single day.
+Even so, it's obvious that we do make a large number of decisions every single day.
 - What should I eat for breakfast?
 - One egg or two?
 - Scrambled or Sunny-side up?